4 Tips for Adopting Test-Driven Development (TDD) in Your Organization

 It’s worth pointing out that there have been attempts in the past to define the functional framework before writing the code.
 (Does anybody remember design by contract (DbC)?)
 In fact, BDD is the most recent attempt to implement such an approach.
 In BDD (or DbC, for that matter), the pre- and post-conditions must be defined before creating a test or code.

 BDD represents an opportunity to take TDD to the next level.
 If you are using a BDD language, such as Gherkin, you can scale automation testing.
-And Parasoft SOAtest (for API testing) and Parasoft Selenic (for Selenium driven UI testing) can lower the technical complexity of writing the necessary glue code and step definitions that normally requires developer resources.
+And Parasoft SOAtest (for API testing) and Parasoft Selenic (for Selenium driven UI testing) can lower the technical complexity of writing the necessary glue code and step definitions that normally require developer resources.